General Dentistry Washington, DC

 Preventive Dental Care

-One of the most important parts of general dentistry is preventive care.
+One of the most important parts of general dentistry in our Washington, DC, office is preventive care.
 Regular cleanings help remove plaque and tartar that brushing and flossing can’t always get.
 During your visit, Dr. Slate will also check for signs of decay, gum disease, or other issues that might need attention.

 If you grind your teeth or clench your jaw, Dr. Slate will be on the lookout for signs of damage.
 Grinding, especially during sleep, can wear down your teeth and cause cracks or chips.
 Over time, this can lead to more serious problems like decay or even tooth fractures.
 If you grind your teeth, we can recommend ways to protect them and prevent further damage.